volkanunsal/aws-mobile-appsync-sdk-js/tutorials/react-offline-realtime-todos/README.md

 import gql from 'graphql-tag';

 export default gql`
-mutation($name: String $description: String $status:TodoStatus) {
+  mutation($name: String, $description: String, $status: TodoStatus) {
-  createTodo(input : { name:$name description:$description status:$status}){
+    createTodo(
+      input: { name: $name, description: $description, status: $status }
+    ) {
       id
       name
       description
       status
     }
-}`
+  }
+`;
 ```

 Note the mutation is called `createTodo`, this will be what your prop is named in the when you add the mutation to the component below that will add Todos on the screen and invoke the operation.

 Import the mutation by adding the following into the top of `App.js`: